 5. Electric Concrete Saw

 An electric concrete saw is ideal for cutting masonry, concrete, brick, tile, asphalt, and other solid materials.
 Depending on the task at hand, you can get different options available.
-Common options include hand-held, chop-saw models, and the big walk-behind saws.
+Common options include hand-held, chop-saw models, and big walk-behind saws.

 6. Reciprocating Saw